MystenLabs/walrus-docs/docs/usage/client-cli.md

 walrus read <some blob ID>
 ```

-By default the content of the file are sent to standard out.
+By default the blob data is written to the standard output.
 The `--out <OUT>` CLI option (or `-o`)
 can be used to specify and output file name.
 The `--rpc-url <URL>` (or `-r`) may be used to specify
-an aggregator address to use instead of the standard one.
+a Sui RPC node to use instead of the one set in the wallet configuration or the default one.

 ## Changing the default configuration